SciCatProject/scicat-backend-next/README.md

 1. **Running the unit tests:** `npm run test`
 2. **Running the e2e(api) tests:**

-- First of all run `npm run prepare:local` to prepare the local environment for starting
+- First of all run `npm run prepare:local` to prepare the local environment for starting.
 - After that run `npm run test:api` which will start the backend locally and run both `jest` and `mocha` e2e(api) tests.
 - [Optional] If you want to run only the mocha tests you will need to start the backend locally with `npm run start` and then use `npm run test:api:mocha`
 - [Optional] If you want to run only the jest tests you can use `npm run test:api:jest`